Forrai-Zoltan/poetry/md/wheres_she.md

 # Where's She?

 A lonely tower hunches o’er
-a sweep of endless woods,
+a sweep of endless woods;
 Within, he stood amidst his books,
 a Wizard yet in youth.